Vampire in Brooklyn: Eddie Murphy

 In 2025, Murphy discussed Vampire in Brooklyn in the Netflix documentary Being Eddie.
 In the film, after a brief clip from Vampire in Brooklyn is shown, Murphy reflects on his career with humorous self-deprecation, stating, “If you could be in this business for 40 years, you’re gonna make something that’s not gonna work,” before adding, “That’s when you know you’ve gone really far away from stand-up.
 You got fangs, and you biting Angela Bassett.
 I’m like, ‘Okay now, I think we got a little off-track here.’”

 During a promotional interview for the documentary with Jake Hamilton on Jake’s Takes, Hamilton referenced this moment and mentioned that he had always been fond of the film.
 Murphy clarified that his remarks in the documentary were intended to be humorous, explaining, “I was trying to be self-deprecating and kind of funny.”
 He also revealed that he had recently revisited the film, saying, “I literally watched Vampire in Brooklyn two, three days ago — and it holds up.
 It holds up.”

 Murphy further compared the film’s initial reception to that of his 1989 directorial debut, Harlem Nights, noting that both were met with negative reviews before being reconsidered more favorably: “Lots of times you’ll do a movie and when it comes out it just doesn’t live up to people’s expectations, and then years later [it gets its due].”

+During the 2026 AFI Life Achievement Award ceremony honoring him, Murphy again reflected on the film’s reception and reiterated his belief that the character’s hairstyle had alienated audiences.
+He remarked, “The only thing I would have changed, I would have changed my hair.
+That was the thing that was so off-putting to people.”
+He went on to joke that many Black moviegoers immediately rejected the look because it did not resemble his usual appearance, recalling their reaction as: “Hell no. That’s too much.
+That’s too much hair.
+We know Eddie ain’t got no hair like that.
+Oh, he’s supposed to have long hair.”